delft-dh/delft-dh.github.io/S2-Prepare-GeoData.md

 Many existing file formats were invented by GIS software developers, often in a closed-source environment.
 This led to the large number of formats on offer today, and considerable problems transferring data between software environments.
 [The Geospatial Data Abstraction Library (GDAL)](https://gdal.org/) is an open-source answer to this issue.

-GDAL is a set of software tools that translate between almost any geospatial format in common use today (and some not so common ones).
+From [Geospatial-Python Software Carpentry](https://carpentries-incubator.github.io/geospatial-python/03-crs/index.html): "GDAL is a set of software tools that translate between almost any geospatial format in common use today (and some not so common ones).
 GDAL also contains tools for editing and manipulating both raster and vector files, including reprojecting data to different CRSs.
 GDAL can be used as a standalone command-line tool, or built in to other GIS software.
-Several open-source GIS programs use GDAL for all file import/export operations.
-[From: Software Carpentries](https://carpentries-incubator.github.io/geospatial-python/03-crs/index.html)
+Several open-source GIS programs use GDAL for all file import/export operations."

 In particular, the bash command ogr2ogr is useful for converting between file types.
-This can be run directly in a Jupyter notebook by adding a "!" at the front of the expression, for example:
+For example, to convert between geoJSON and gml, you could use:

 ```
-!ogr2ogr -f "GeoJSON" ../data/TOP10NL_37O.geojson ../data/TOP10NL_37O.gml
+ogr2ogr -f "GeoJSON" ../data/TOP10NL_37O.geojson ../data/TOP10NL_37O.gml
 ```

-For more examples, see this presentation: https://janakiev.com/slides/ogr-presentation/#/
+For more examples, see [this presentation](https://janakiev.com/slides/ogr-presentation/#/) and read the ogr2ogr page in the GDAL documentation [here](https://gdal.org/programs/ogr2ogr.html).

 ## Data cleaning
 From [datacarpentry.org](https://datacarpentry.org/OpenRefine-ecology-lesson/): "A part of the data workflow is preparing the data for analysis.
 Some of this involves data cleaning, where errors in the data are identified and corrected or formatting made consistent.
 This step must be taken with the same care and attention to reproducibility as the analysis.